remix-run/react-router/docs/how-to/setting-up-type-safety.md

 # Setting up type safety

-React Router generates types for into a `.react-router/` directory at the root of your app.
+React Router generates types into a `.react-router/` directory at the root of your app.
 This directory is fully managed by React Router and is derived from your route config (`app/routes.ts` by default), so it should be gitignore'd.

 👉 **Add `.react-router/` to `.gitignore`**